 - Psychoanalytic theory

 - Vernacular photographic practices

-Our research outputs have been published in leading print journals including Photoworks, Source and Aperture, and in online journals such as 1000 words.
-Our work has also been featured at conferences on photographic research at institutions such as Goldsmiths and the University of Brighton, and at photo festivals including the Brighton Photo Biennale, Paris Photo, and Format Festival.
+Our research outputs have been published in leading print journals including Photoworks and Source, and in online journals.
+Our work has also been featured at conferences on photographic research at institutions such as the University of Brighton, and at photo festivals including the Brighton Photo Biennale and Rencontre d'Arles.

 Methods and facilities

 Our research explores the practices, history and medium of photography in both practical and theoretical ways.
 Our academic and research staff have decades of professional industry experience – as well as experience with many different photographic techniques and practices – and the methods they employ shape the work we do.

 Our photographic facilities include film and digital cameras of all formats, studios, colour and black and white darkrooms, and large format digital printing.

 Photography is one of 6 areas of expertise within our Art and Design: History, Theory and Practice research.
 Explore the others below.

 Our fashion and textiles research is addressing important issues around fashion and textile design and its associated industries.